xhoczj00/Digital-electronics-2/projects/GPS module project/README.md

 ## Introduction

-Result of this project should be working UART communication between GPS module and microcontroller ATmega328p.
+Result of this project is working UART communication between GPS module and microcontroller ATmega2560.
-Recieved data should be displayed on Nokia 5110 display and stored in PC.
+The received data is shown on the Nokia 5110 display and sent via UART to the PC.

 ## Hardware